 In fact, hydraulic operated clutch system is assisted by the cylinder as it carried out the duties similar to that of a pump.
 When you press the clutch pedal, the fluid is pushed by the clutch master cylinder to the place of clutch slave cylinder by means of the system the clutch should become disengaged.
 Since they possess the hydraulic nature, issues can easily get caught up with these cylinders and the ability to displace fluid will be reduced.
 In a similar situation, you can face problems with shifting gears and clutch pedal.
 A bad or faulty clutch master cylinder is the symptom that there is a big problem hidden in the vehicle and it is advisable to opt for an inspection.

 1. Low/dirty fluid

 The first question, you can get from the mechanic while asking for an inspection for the cylinder is “Do you think that the fluid in the reservoir is dirty?”
 The main reason for the dirty fluid – master cylinder has seals inside and they may have broken down due to wear and tear, or due to old age.
 This might have led to contamination of the fluid.
 If the seal has become old, there are also chances of a leak.
-If you have a doubt regarding the low level of fluid in the reservoir, then there are chances of a leak in the system, either in the clutch master cylinder or may be slave cylinder.
-The slave cylinder can become leaky than the master cylinder as it is situated at a much lower level, and they can see fluid collection as well as leakage courtesy the seals.
+If you have a doubt regarding the low level of fluid in the reservoir, then there are chances of a leak in the system, either clutch master cylinder or slave cylinder.
+The slave cylinder can become leaky than the master cylinder as it is situated at a much lower level, and chances of fluid collection as well as leakage in the seals.